 From the park entrance, drive 15.1 miles (24.3 km) to the turn-off for Wetherill Mesa – Long House (on your right, between the Far View Lodge and Far View Terrace).
 Turn right.
-Drive 12 miles (19.3 km) to reach the Wetherill Mesa parking lot.
-Meet the ranger at the picnic shelter by the restrooms at least 15 minutes advance.
-Allow an hour and 15 minutes travel time from the park entrance.
-The group will leave promptly at 9:00 am or 11:00 am daily.
+Drive 12 miles (19.3 km) to reach the Wetherill Mesa.
+Meet the ranger at the Wetherill Mesa kiosk.
+Vehicles over 25 ft (8m) and 8,000 lbs GVW are not permitted on the Wetherill Mesa Road.

 Tour is limited to 10 people.